streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/filters.md

 The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.ConvertFilter`

+The `ConvertFilter` can be used to convert a field's value into a specific type.

 ### Configuration

 | Configuration |   Description |   Type    |   Default |   Importance  |